 • Having the first 40 watts of power in Class A certainly delivers on sonics for nearly every volume level at which I listen to music.
 I can rock tracks at 85 dB in my room for hours, and the meter seldom goes above 20 watts, even with intermittent musical spikes that demand more power.
 The biggest tradeoff, though, is the potential to overheat.
 Class A amps run hot.
 All of them.
 I’ve yet to meet one that doesn’t.
 T+A recommends a minimum of 8 inches of clearance on each side and 15 inches on top to allow for airflow to keep the unit cool.
 In order to follow this recommendation, I elected to put my amp on a vibration-absorbing platform in front of my gear rack rather than inside it.
 Where you will house this unit should definitely be a consideration prior to buying.

 • It should be also noted that this amp uses a 20A, IEC-19 outlet (in the U.S.) for an AC power cord.
-If you plan to use a high-performance, consumer-supplied power cord, the female end will need to be configured for a 20A circuit.
+If you plan to use a high-performance, consumer-supplied power cord or any audiophile accessory, the female end will need to be configured for a 20A circuit.
 While T+A does not hide this fact in any way, I’d like to see more advanced notice given.
 With so many users accustomed to a 15A, IEC-15 configuration, this spec might get overlooked, meaning that many existing power cords you own will not work.
 If you are at this level in the hobby, your electrician should already be well versed in the electrical needs of your system.

 • The amount of energy used by a Class A amp can be higher than other designs, such as Class AB and especially Class D amps.
 The design, as has been explained for years by audio engineers, is like turning the water faucet from completely off to full blast, with no middle ground.
 That faucet is the power coming in from the wall, and if you are worried about your carbon footprint, then perhaps some solar panels and battery backup for your home might be a worthy investment.